kritsadagit/kritsadagit/README.md

 Mobile React Native Developer
 -----------------------------

-As a Mobile React Native Developer with 4 years of experience, I am proficient in utilizing Redux, React hooks, ES6, JavaScript, and TypeScript
+As a Mobile React Native Developer with 4 years of experience, I am proficient in utilizing Redux, React hooks, ES6, JavaScript, and TypeScript, In addition to that, I also have secondary skills in HTML5, CSS, jQuery, and Bootstrap.

 * 🌍  I'm based in Bangkok, Thailand